supercharge/docs/packages/arrays.md

 The `filter` method returns an array containing only items matching the given `predicate` function.

-The `predicate` function will be called once for each entry in the set in insertion order:
+The `predicate` function will be called once for each entry in the array:

 ```js
 const users = Arr.from([1, 2, 3])